I’m a good communicator. I’m good at explaining stuff to all kinds of people, tech nerds or beginners or managerial

 I enjoy open discourse and juicy discussions.

 First, a disclaimer: This is not meant to refer to intellectual “tug of war”.
 Who is right and who is wrong?
 Who is smarter?
-Such games can provide limited entertainment, in particular if mutual respect remains assured.
-But for everyday communication, I consider “tug of war” a not-so-constructive mode of operation.
+Such games can provide entertainment, in particular if mutual respect remains assured.
+But for everyday communication, and also from a “results” point of view, I consider “tug of war” a not-so-constructive mode of operation.

+That said, it’s often good to have a “sparring partner” for creative processes.
+You need one?
+Ask me.
+But the key phrase here is “partner”.
 The end should be common understanding.
 Let’s together arrive at something that’s smarter, even wiser, than what any of us could have done alone.
-It’s good to have a “sparring partner” for creative processes.
-You need one?
-Ask me.

-I like the sort of discussions where an objection isn’t misunderstood for an attack.
+I like the sort of discussions where an objection isn’t misunderstood as an attack.
 Where issues are considered, not positions defended.
 Where fears are allowed to appear at the surface and need not hide behind rational-sounding arguments.
 Where “good question!” is meant and received as a compliment.
 Where it is normal to need a moment, or even a day, to think something through.
 Where ideas are to be experimented with.
 In such an open discussion, what you propose now, you yourself may find at fault only a little later.
 A discussion of this sort can become a thrilling intellectual adventure.

 Discussions are for learning, for solving problems, and for reaching decisions.

-For a bit of recursion: I find it valuable to decide on decision processes.
-Because I much prefer decisions that have been reached over those that only happened somehow.
+I much prefer decisions that have been reached over those that only happened somehow.
+Therefore, I generally find it valuable to decide on decision processes.

-I prefer organizational structures where members get to voice concerns before decisions, over those where the usual mode of operation results in complaints being muttered afterwards.
+I also prefer organizational structures where members get to voice concerns before decisions, over those where the usual mode of operation results in complaints being muttered afterwards.

 I find ideas from sociocracy appealing, including:

-During decision-taking, distinguish between concerns (to be mitigated) and objections (regarding serious show-stopping dangers),
+During decision-taking, distinguish between concerns (which can mitigated without major change of course) and objections (regarding serious show-stopping dangers),

-reach a reasonable partial decision now, that is “safe enough to try” now – instead of forever attempting to find that perfect and complete solution likely to withstand all tests of time,
+reach a reasonable partial decision now, that is “safe enough to try” now – instead of forever attempting to find a perfect and complete solution likely to withstand all tests of time,